aurigandrea/NLS-Fellowship-2024/README.md

 # NLS Fellowship 2024

-This repository contains a series of Jupyter Notebooks developed during the NLS Fellowship 2024 to interact with the Archive of Tomorrow - Talking about Health web archive collection metadata.
+This repository contains a series of Jupyter Notebooks developed during the National Librarian’s Research Fellowship in Digital Scholarship 2024-25  to interact with the Archive of Tomorrow - Talking about Health web archive collection metadata.
 The notebooks guide users through various data processing and analysis steps, from metadata conversion to visualization.

 ## Project Structure